fgl27/SmartTwitchTV/README.md

 ==============

 This is an app for Samsung SmartTV's designed to watch twitch.tv broadcasts.
-The application was tested on TV model UN40KU6000HXPA 40" 4k Series 6 or related **xx" KU6000H Flat Smart 4K UHD TV** and on TV model UE40K6372SUXXH 40" FHD Series 6 or related **xx" K6372 Flat Smart FHD TV**.
-This branch is only dedicated for TV models from 2016 and up that run Tizen OS series 6 and up Samsung TV models, if yours Smart Hub menu is different from the one below yours TV is probably not supported.
+The application was tested on TV 4k and 1080p Samsung TV running Tizen 2.4, it full supports all series 6 or up TV 1080p to 4k models, some series 5 TV have support but not all, if yours Smart Hub menu is different from the one below yours TV is probably not supported as it doesn't run latest Tizen version.
 ![Live](https://bhb27.github.io/smarttv-twitch/screenshot/smarthub.jpeg)

+Full support for series 5 TV is under work, but there is a know bug from some TV FW running Tizen 2.3 that prevent the app from work, Samsung is revising the problems, once the support is available a new application will be made to support Series 5 TV, and the proper info will be noted ere.
 In doubt [open a issue](https://github.com/bhb27/smarttv-twitch/issues/new) inform yours TV model, computer OS and problem, if is a installation problem share the fail LOG

 ## [All Screen shots](https://github.com/bhb27/smarttv-twitch/tree/master/screenshot)